riclolsen/json-scada/docs/install.md

 For large systems (like with more than 200.000 tags), a MongoDB sharded cluster may be needed.

+## Windows Installer

+The Windows Installer has everything needed to run the system (MongoDB, PostgreSQL, Grafana, etc.).
+It is available in the [releases section](https://github.com/riclolsen/json-scada/releases/).

+### Requirements

+* Windows 10 or Server 2016 (x86-64 bits).
+* Windows PowerShell.
+* DotNet Core 3.1 x64 Runtime.

-## Software Requirements
+## Software Requirements for Manual Installation

+To install JSON-SCADA manually, it is required to install all the requirements first.
+There is no point reproducing original installation instructions for each upstream project.
+Here are links and relevant information specific to JSON-SCADA.

 ### 1. MongoDB Server

-Version 4.2.8 or 4.4.1 - Lower versions are not supported and not recommended.
-Newer versions can work but were not tested.
+Version 4.2.8 or 4.4.1 - Lower versions are not supported.

 * https://www.mongodb.com/try/download/community
 * https://docs.mongodb.com/manual/installation/

-The _MongoDB Atlas_ cloud service is also supported.
+The _MongoDB Atlas_ cloud service is also supported (4.2 or 4.4 versions).

 The _Replica Set_ feature must be enabled, even when just one server is used because this is necessary for Change Streams to work.